Making Tax Digital might sound daunting but it will bring lots of advantages for small firms and sole traders. Rachel Miller explains

-There's no doubt that Making Tax Digital will be a big adjustment for many business owners - especially if, like many others, you still rely on a box of receipts to do your accounts.
+There's no doubt that Making Tax Digital presents a big adjustment for many business owners - especially if, like many others, you still rely on a box of receipts to do your accounts.
 But once you've got the hang of using your new accounting software, you'll find that it brings many advantages.

 1. MTD will help your business to become digital

 Many sole traders and small business owners only tackle their accounts when the tax deadlines loom.
 If you're one of those who ends up wading through a pile of paperwork and receipts, Making Tax Digital will be a massive change.
 But once business owners have crossed the digital divide, they'll wonder why they didn't do it sooner.

 2. You'll save time on your accounts and VAT returns

 Using accounting software saves time managing all aspects of your business - from creating invoices to chasing payment.
 Many accounting apps allow you to take pictures of your receipts with your smartphone to input your expenses.
 If you employ staff, it will transform the way you manage payroll too.